Viktor Ambartsumian: Armenian Academy of Sciences

 Although the Armenian branch of the Soviet Academy of Sciences was established in 1935, it was not until 1943 that the National Academy of Sciences of the Armenian SSR was found.
 Ambartsumian was one of its original co-founders along with other prominent scholars and scientists, including Hovsep Orbeli, who became its first president.
 Ambartsumian initially served as vice president and in 1947 he became the academy's second president, serving for 46 years until 1993.
-When he stepped down in 1993, he was declared honorary president of the academy.
+When he stepped down, Ambartsumian was declared honorary president of the academy.

 Rouben Paul Adalian wrote that Ambartsumian "exercised enormous influence in the advancement of science in Soviet Armenia, and was revered as his country's leading scientist."
 McCutcheon went on to note that "From that point forward, science in Armenia was synonymous with the name Ambartsumian."
 As president of the principal coordinating body for scientific research in Soviet Armenia, Ambartsumian played a significant role in promoting the sciences in the country.
 He actively promoted the natural and exact sciences, including physics and mathematics, radioelectronics, chemistry, mechanics and engineering.
 Artashes Shahinian noted that Ambartsumian played a significant role in the development of the physical and mathematical sciences.
 He played an instrumental role in the establishment and development of the Yerevan Scientific Research Institute of Mathematical Machines (YerNIIMM) in 1956, popularly known as the "Mergelyan Institute" after its first director, mathematician Sergey Mergelyan.
 Apoyan rejects that Ambartsumian had a direct involvement in its creation and characterizes his role as "favorable neutrality."
-Overall, Apoyan criticizes Ambartsumian's role in science administration.
-He wrote that he had a tendency to "fail projects that did not directly serve his fame."
-He went as far as call Ambartsumian's role similar to that of a "tyrant."
+Overall, Apoyan criticizes Ambartsumian's role in science administration, arguing that he had a tendency to "fail projects that did not directly serve his fame."
+He went as far as call Ambartsumian a "tyrant."

 Ambartsumian and Mergelyan had a complicated relationship.
 In 1971 Ambartsumian persuaded him to return to Armenia from Moscow and become vice president of the Armenian Academy of Sciences.
 However, in 1974 Mergelyan was not reelected to the presidium of the academy and was forced to leave it.
 Some academicians called for a revote, but Ambartsumian rejected any such attempts.
 Oganjanyan and Silantiev note that Ambartsumian was rumored to have seen Mergelyan as a rival for the academy's president and decided to "get rid of the competitor forever."

-Ambartsumian was the Chairman of the Editorial Board of the Armenian Soviet Encyclopedia (Haykakan Sovetakan Hanragitaran), published in 12 volumes in 1974–86.
-A supplementary volume devoted to Soviet Armenia was published in 1987.
-Works on the encyclopedia began in 1967.
-Although it reflected the government's Marxist–Leninist viewpoint, is in the most comprehensive encyclopedia in the Armenian language to this day.
-Each volume was published in 100,000 copies.
+Ambartsumian was the Chairman of the Editorial Board of the Armenian Soviet Encyclopedia, published in 13 volumes in 1974–87.